dhiltonp/sqlalchemy_auth/README.md

 sqlalchemy_auth provides authorization mechanisms for SQLAlchemy DB access.

-It is designed for easy integration into existing projects, allowing a project to centralize authorization logic over time.
-It is also easy to bypass when necessary.
+It is easy to integrate, allowing you to centralize common authorization logic.
+It is also easy to bypass.

 1. All mapped classes can add implicit filters (added when `session.query()` is run against the database).
 2. All instances of mapped classes can selectively block attribute access.

-Your defined methods are passed an `effective_user` parameter when executed, unless set to `ALLOW`, which bypasses all authorization mechanisms, or `DENY`, which blocks all access.
+Your defined methods are passed a `user` parameter when the query is executed, unless user is set to `ALLOW`, which bypasses all authorization mechanisms, or `DENY`, which blocks all access.

-`effective_user` can be any type and is automatically set for queries and mapped class instances on their creation.
+`user` can be any type.

 # Getting Started